xiaoxiae/slama.dev/_posts/2023-02-23-gpu-computing.md

 ```

 - `#pragma unroll` will reduce branch overhead
-	- the factor has to be determined imperically
+	- the factor has to be determined empirically
 	- _be careful_ -- if \(N\) isn't a multiple, might not do some calculations/segfault

 #### Shared memory